GRESB/api-docs/source/includes/_errors.md

 taken                      |              | The value must be unique and has already been used in this context too_long                   | count        | The value is too long.
 It must be at most %{count} characters too_short                  | count        | The value is too short.
-It must be at least %{count} characters waste_alloc                |              | Waste management data cannot be provided for both Managed and Indirectly Managed columns waste_diverted_lte_100     |              | The sum of the diverted waste streams must be less than or equal to 100% waste_lte_100              |              | The sum of waste disposal routes must be less than or equal to 100%
+It must be at least %{count} characters unfamiliar_property_type   |              | The property type must be among those available in the survey waste_alloc                |              | Waste management data cannot be provided for both Managed and Indirectly Managed columns waste_diverted_lte_100     |              | The sum of the diverted waste streams must be less than or equal to 100% waste_lte_100              |              | The sum of waste disposal routes must be less than or equal to 100%